 Effect on climate

 Here’s how the seasonal change affects the weather: Around the time of the June solstice, the North Pole is tilted toward the sun and the Northern Hemisphere is starting to enjoy summer.
 The density of the solar radiation is higher because it's coming from directly overhead — in other words, the sun's rays are concentrated over a smaller surface area.
 The days are longer, too, meaning that more radiation is absorbed in northern climes during the 24-hour cycle.
-Another factor that may come into play is that the radiation takes a somewhat shorter path through the energy-absorbing atmosphere before striking the earth.
+Another factor that may come into play is that the radiation takes a somewhat shorter path through the energy-absorbing atmosphere before striking Earth.

 At the same time that the Northern Hemisphere is entering summer, the South Pole is tilted away from the sun, and the Southern Hemisphere is starting to feel the cold of winter.
 The sun’s glancing rays are spread over a greater surface area and must travel through more of the atmosphere before reaching the earth.
 There are also fewer hours of daylight in a 24-hour period.